 - Petting a dog has been proven to lower blood pressure.

-How to celebrate
+How to take part

-When is Responsible Dog Ownership Day celebrated in 2022?
+When is Responsible Dog Ownership Day celebrated in 2023?

 Responsible Dog Ownership Day is observed on the third Saturday of September each year.